Pagure/pagure/UPGRADING.rst

 * Keep URLs backward compatible

-The support of pseudo-namespace in pagure 2.0 has required some changes made to the URL schema: https://pagure.io/pagure/053d8cc95fcd50c23a8b0a7f70e55f8d1cc7aebb
+The support of pseudo-namespace in pagure 2.0 has required some changes to the URL schema: https://pagure.io/pagure/053d8cc95fcd50c23a8b0a7f70e55f8d1cc7aebb
 became: